9 nights: 2 x TRONDHEIM, 1 x BODØ, 3 x SVOLVÆR, 1 x HARSTAD, 2 x TROMSØ

 Thon Hotel Nordlys (3* plus) – Bodø

 Thon Hotel Nordlys is centrally located close to the marina and main harbour in Bodø.
 The hotel has magnificent views out over the Vestfjord to the Lofoten Wall mountains.
-The hotel is associated with Egon Restaurant which is where breakfast is served plus a varied dinner menu of light meals including steaks, hamburgers, pizzas and fish dishes.
-The hotel also has a bar plus a free Nespresso coffee machine in the Reception area.
-All our featured holidays are based on a superior room with a double bed or twin beds, both with private shower and WC, hairdryer, phone, mini-bar, and TV with a variety of channels plus free WiFi.
+The hotel is associated with the adjacent Egon Restaurant which is where breakfast is served and where a varied lunch and dinner menu is available including steaks, hamburgers, fish dishes, light meals and a pizza buffet.
+Comfortable Lobby lounge and bar where a complimentary coffee machine is also available.
+All our featured holidays are based on a superior room with a double bed or twin beds, both with private shower and WC, hairdryer, telephone, minibar, iron/ironing board, TV and tea/coffee making facilities.
+Free Wi-Fi.
 All superior rooms have a view of Bodø marina/harbour.

 Svinøya Rorbuer (3*) – Svolvær, Lofoten Islands